taichi/modernjs/modernjs.en.md

 Especially, as you can see from the last line, the problem of handling imported CSS as a JavaScript object has not been solved.

 #### Improvement with [babel-plugin-react-css-modules]
-There is [babel - plugin - react - css - modules] as a plugin of [Babel] to solve the problem of [react - css - modules].
+There is [babel-plugin-react-css-modules] as a plugin of [Babel] to solve the problem of [react-css-modules].

 By the way, the developers of [react-css-modules] and [babel-plugin-react-css-modules] are the same.